 The condensate drain line must be supported and/or secured per local codes.
 Supports and clamps should be spaced to prevent the drain line from sagging or being dislocated from the furnace or termination point.
-In the absence of local codes, consult the current edition of the National Standard Plumbing Code, in the US or current edition of the National Plumbing Code of Canada, in Canada.
+In the absence of local codes, consult the edition of the National Standard Plumbing Code 2009, in the US or the National Plumbing Code of Canada 2010 in Canada.